-The timing and number of questions for the sections in the standard SAT are shown in the table below.
+The timings for both the standard SAT and the extended-time SAT are shown in the table below.

-The SAT test dates and registration dates are found at this website.
-It is usually administered in January, March, May, June, October, November, and December.Back to the Top
+The SAT test dates and registration dates are found at this website

 There are three ways you can register for the SAT:

-Registration for the SAT costs $46 without the essay portion and $60 with the essay portion.
-If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee of $29.Back to the Top
+Registration for the SAT costs $45.
+If you miss the registration date for the test, you can still register before the Late Registration deadline, but you will be charged an additional late fee.Back to the Top

 Obtaining extended time for the SAT is a multi-step process.
 If you want extended time, you should begin by talking to your school counselor.
 Additional information can be found on the College Board SAT Accommodations page.Back to the Top

 The scaled scores are based on the raw scores for each section.
-The raw score for a section is calculated by counting the number of correct answers.
-Unlike the old format of the SAT, incorrect answers are no longer penalized with a quarter point deduction.
-Correct answers are counted toward your score, but incorrect answers are not counted against your score.
-Your raw score will then be compared to those of other test takers to obtain the scaled score.
+The raw score for a section is calculated by taking the number of correct answers and subtracting one quarter of the number of incorrect answers.
+This score will then be compared to those of other test takers to obtain the scaled score.

 Up-to-date information on this year's average SAT scores can be found on here.Back to the Top

-Generally, scores are available online 2 to 3 weeks after the day of the test.
+Generally, scores are available online 2 weeks after the day of the test.
 You should receive them in the mail in about 4 to 6 weeks.Back to the Top